 On January 19, 2021, CooperVision acquired all of the remaining equity interests of a privately-held medical device company that develops spectacle lenses for myopia management.
 The fair value remeasurement of our previous equity investment immediately before the acquisition resulted in a gain of \$11.5 million, which was recorded in other income.
 The terms of the acquisition include upfront cash consideration paid at closing of approximately \$40.9 million attributable to the equity interests not held by the Company on the closing date.
 The transaction also includes potential payments of future consideration that are contingent upon the achievement of the regulatory approval milestone (the regulatory approval payment) and the acquired business reaching certain revenue thresholds over a specified period (the revenue payments).
 The undiscounted range of the contingent consideration is zero to \$139.1 million payable to the other former equity interest owners.
-The purchase price allocation is preliminary, and we are in the process of finalizing information primarily related to taxes and the corresponding impact on goodwill.
+The purchase price allocation is preliminary, and the Company is in the process of finalizing information primarily related to taxes and the corresponding impact on goodwill.

 The estimated fair value of the contingent consideration on the acquisition date was approximately \$37.9 million, and, accordingly, the Company recorded a liability of approximately \$30.2 million, which represents the fair value of the contingent consideration payable to the other former equity interest owners.
 The fair value of the regulatory approval payment was determined using an option pricing framework based on the expected payment under the contractual terms and the estimates of the probability of achieving the regulatory approval.
 The fair value of the revenue payments was determined using a Monte Carlo simulation based on the revenue projections and the expected payment for each simulation.
-The fair value of the contingent consideration will be remeasured at each subsequent reporting period, and the change in fair value will be recognized in the Consolidated Statements of Income and Comprehensive Income.